SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ### Schema ID Field Label

 The usual field label for SAID fields in ACDCs is `d`.
 In the case of the schema section, however, the field label for the SAID of the schema section is `$id`.
 This repurposes the schema id field label, `$id` as defined by JSON Schema [[60]].
 The top-level id, `$id`, field value in a JSON Schema provides a unique identifier of the schema instance.
 In a usual (non-ACDC) schema the value of the id, `$id`, field is expressed as a URI.
 This is called the *Base URI* of the schema.
 In an ACDC schema, however, the top-level id, `$id`, field value is repurposed.
 Its value MUST include the SAID of the schema.
 This ensures that the ACDC schema is static and verifiable to their SAIDS.
 A verifiably static schema satisfies one of the essential security properties of ACDCs as discussed below.
-There are several ACDC supported formats for the value of the top-level id, `$id`, field but all of the formats MUST include the SAID of the schema.
-Correspondingly, the value of the top-level schema, `s`, field may be either the schema itself or the SAID included in the schema's top-level `$id` field.
+There are several ACDC supported formats for the value of the top-level id, `$id`, field but all of the formats MUST include the SAID of the schema (see below).
+Correspondingly, the value of the top-level schema, `s`, field MUST be the SAID included in the schema's top-level `$id` field.
+The detailed schema is either attached or cached and maybe discovered via its SAIDified, id, `$id`, field value.

 When an id, '$id', field appears in a sub-schema it indicates a bundled sub-schema called a schema resource [[60]].
 The value of the id, '$id', field in any ACDC bundled sub-schema resource MUST include the SAID of that sub-schema using one of the formats described below.
 The sub-schema so bundled MUST be verifiable against its referenced and embedded SAID value.
 This ensures secure bundling.